practicalDeveloper/Arkanoid_JavaScript/README.md

 ## Introdution
 The project is interpretation of classical NES game [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid).
-Built using TypeScript to render graphics on canvas element.
+Built using JavaScript to render graphics on canvas element.

 [You can play online game here](https://practicalDeveloper.github.io/Arkanoid_JavaScript)